Samsung/tizen-docs/docs/application/vstools/tools/project-wizard.md

     ![Solution with mobile and TV profiles](media/projectwizard-solution.png)

-The new project is created:
+The new project is created as shown in the following:

 ![New project](media/new-project.PNG)